-Our Collection /
+Our Collection

 The Canada Council Art Bank holds the world’s largest collection of the contemporary Canadian art.
-It includes 17,000+ paintings, prints, photographs and sculptures by over 3,000 emerging and established artists, including those from Aboriginal and culturally diverse backgrounds.
+It includes 17,000+ paintings, prints, photographs and sculptures by over 3,000 emerging and established artists, including those from Indigenous and culturally diverse backgrounds.

 Artist Spotlight /